Tuition & Fees

 Federal regulation requires that the following federal Title IV aid programs offered to students in the College of Osteopathic Medicine be subject to the repayment calculation if a student withdraws before completing at least 60% of the term:

-Please contact Colleen Stewart in the Business Office before making a decision to withdraw.
-She can complete the recalculation process to determine the unearned portion of the financial aid that must be returned and explain how it will affect you financially.
+Please contact the Business Office before making a decision to withdraw.
+They can complete the recalculation process to determine the unearned portion of the financial aid that must be returned and explain how it will affect you financially.